 Lactose intolerance results from lactose malabsorption and is primarily due to alactasia (total absence of lactase activity) or hypolactasia (low lactase activity).1 Lactose intolerance is diagnosed when there is a symptomatic response produced in response to substantial lactose malabsorption e.g. diarrhea, abdominal discomfort, bloating.5 It is important to distinguish between primary lactase deficiency related to genetics and secondary causes of lactase deficiency, including coeliac disease, infectious enteritis, or Crohn’s disease, which have distinct pathogenic and therapeutic implications.5 Lactose intolerance can be further subdivided into four classifications depending on its origin.1 Congenital Lactase Deficiency Congenital lactase deficiency is a very rare genetic disorder and is characterised by a total absence or significant reduction of the lactase enzyme.1 This condition is present at birth and persists throughout the individual’s life.1 There have only been a few dozen cases reported, mainly in Finland.1 Developmental (Neonatal) Lactase Deficiency Developmental lactase deficiency is defined as the low level of lactase activity observed in preterm infants (28-32 weeks).1 Lactase and other disaccharide enzymes are deficient until at least 34 weeks’ gestation and reach maximum activity at birth.1 Primary lactase deficiency or adult hypolactasia Primary lactase deficiency results from a progressive and permanent decrease in lactase activity.1 Approximately 70% of the world’s population have primary lactase deficiency.2 The prevalence of primary lactase deficiency varies according to geographical region, ethnicity and is also related to the consumption of dairy products in the diet, resulting in genetic selection of individuals with varied capacities to digest lactose.2 Although primary lactase deficiency may present with a relatively acute onset of milk intolerance, its onset typically is subtle and progressive over many years.
 Most lactase deficient individuals experience maximum onset of symptoms in late adolescence and adulthood.3 Secondary lactase deficiency Secondary lactase deficiency is a temporary condition that occurs when the production of the enzyme lactase is interrupted due to different mechanisms such as chronic enteropathy, atrophy of villi or other gastrointestinal diseases that can damage the brush border e.g. infections.1 Lactase is the first disaccharidase enzyme to be compromised and the last to regenerate following damage to the gut.1 This condition is usually reversible once the underlying pathology has been resolved resulting in restoration of normal lactase activity.6

-Lactose intolerance is a physiological response to poorly digested and/or absorbed lactose in the gut due to lactase deficiency or inactivity and does not involve the immune system.6 Cows’ milk protein allergy is an adverse immune system reaction to cows’ milk protein that can be either immunoglobulin E (IgE) or non-IgE mediated.6 Lactose intolerance and cows’ milk protein allergy are often incorrectly used interchangeably due to similarities in the gastrointestinal clinical symptoms.3 Misdiagnosis or delayed diagnosis may result in inappropriate treatment options and/or unnecessary dietary restriction.3
+Lactose intolerance is a physiological response to poorly digested and/or absorbed lactose in the gut due to lactase deficiency or inactivity.
+This does not involve the immune system, sticking to causing issues in a child's digestive system.6 In contrast, cow's milk protein allergy is an adverse immune system reaction to cows’ milk protein that can be either immunoglobulin E (IgE) or non-IgE mediated.6 Although their symptoms may be similar in some cases, intolerance is not the same as an allergy.
+An allergy can cause a severe allergic reaction and anaphylactic shock, whereas intolerances usually do not cause such a reaction.7 Lactose intolerance and cow's milk protein allergy are often incorrectly used interchangeably due to similarities in the gastrointestinal clinical symptoms.3 Misdiagnosis or delayed diagnosis may result in inappropriate treatment options and/or unnecessary dietary restriction.3

-Similar to other food intolerances, the onset and severity of symptoms is related to dose, frequency of lactose ingested and the individual’s capacity to digest it.1 Clinical symptoms may appear between 1-3 hours after consumption, however, this has been reported to be highly variable among individuals.5 Examples of typical symptoms experienced by people with lactose intolerance include abdominal pain, flatulence, bloating, diarrhea and vomiting.1
+Similar to other food intolerances, the onset and severity of lactose intolerance symptoms is related to dose, frequency of lactose ingested and the individual’s capacity to digest it.1 Clinical symptoms may appear between 1-3 hours after consumption, however, this has been reported to be highly variable among individuals.5 The most common symptoms of lactose intolerance include:

 A referral to a Paediatric Gastroenterologist may be required for cases of persistent symptoms of lactose intolerance in infants and young children.
 The following tests may be used to diagnose of lactose intolerance: A trial of a lactose-free diet When lactose intolerance is suspected, a lactose-free diet can be tried.
 During a diagnostic lactose-free diet, it is important that all sources of lactose be eliminated, requiring the reading of food labels to identify “hidden” sources of lactose.
 Generally, a 2-week trial of a strict lactose-free diet with resolution of symptoms and subsequent reintroduction of dairy foods with recurrence of symptoms can be diagnostic.1 Many lactose containing foods are rich in calcium and Vitamin D, important nutrients for infants, thus an elimination diet should always be performed for a specified period, under strict medical supervision and preferably in consultation with a Paediatric Dietitian.
 Stool acidity test This test measures the amount of acid in the stool.
 Undigested lactose fermented by colon bacteria creates lactic acid and other short-chain fatty acids that can be detected in a stool sample.1 Fecal pH will normally be lower (5.0–5.5) in infants compared with older children and adolescents due to relative enzyme inadequacy in relation to the high amount of lactose in breastmilk.1 Hydrogen Breath Test Measures the presence of hydrogen in the expired air.
 Hydrogen is produced when lactose is fermented in the colon and diffuses into the blood stream and is expired through the lungs.
 This test is simple, inexpensive and non-invasive but is not specific to lactose since any unabsorbed carbohydrates can cause hydrogen production.1 Antibiotic use within one month of the test may modify the gut flora and produce false negative results.1